 - Part 3: Country Wide Property Auctions and What to Look For

-Hello everyone, and welcome to today’s training video, which is where we’re going to be looking at how to find the very best property deals going to auction using a service from Essential Information Group, or EI Group.
+Hello everyone, and welcome to today’s training video, which is where we’re going to be looking at how to find the very best property deals going to auction using a service from Essential Information Group.

 Now, this is a paid for service that have a specific tool that allows you to search and get data for property auctions across the UK.